Average ROAS by Industry: The Most Difficult Metric to Measure

 What Are Effective Campaign Strategies to Enhance ROAS?

 To boost your ROAS, think strategically about your campaigns.
 Start by leveraging ad extensions.
-These add-ons—like sitelinks, callouts, and structured snippets—provide additional information and engagement opportunities, making your ads more visible and clickable.
+These add-ons—like sitelinks, callouts, and structured snippets—provide additional information and engagement opportunities, making your ads more visible and clickable, ultimately improving your average ROAS for Google.

 Retargeting campaigns are another must-have strategy.
 By serving ads to users who’ve previously visited your website or added items to their cart, you can remind them of what they’re missing and nudge them toward completing their purchase.